ttslr/niy/examples/sketch_from_nature/README.md

 An artificial neural network can help artists design artworks.
 This example shows one method

-First, select a nature image to sketch4
+First, select a nature image to sketch
 <div><img src="files/peach_blossom.jpg" height="240px" /></div>

 Then, define a model for the artificial neural network